ayecue/grunt-klassmer/README.md

 Since `~0.3.0` there's also an autoloader which also loads external modules.
 If you don't want to add certain modules you are able to exclude them with the new `excludes` property.

+Since `~0.3.2` klassmer automaticly detects if you have choosen a javascript file as source or a package json.

 ## Example: